ebkalderon/renderdoc-rs-circleci-dockerfile/README.md

 ## Deploying a new version

-1. Update the `Dockerfile`.
+1. Commit the desired changes.
 2. Merge the changes into `master`.
-3. New image will be automatically pushed to Docker Hub.
+3. New image will be automatically generated, tested, and pushed to Docker Hub.
 4. Switch to the [renderdoc-rs] repository and update the `.circleci/config.yml` to point to the new tag, if necessary.